MarthaPapad/Numerical-Analysis/root-finding/READme.md

 This project's objective is to solve the equation  (e^x + x - 2 = 0)  using the Bisection method, the False Position method, and Fixed Point Iteration, while providing a convergence plot for each method.
-The code is written in MATLAB.